Judith Levy (philanthropist)

-Judith Levy (née Hart; 1706–1803) was a London-born philanthropist and socialite.
+Judith Levy (née Hart; 1706–1803) was a British philanthropist and socialite.

 Biography

 Judith Hart was born London in 1706.
 She was the daughter of Prudence Heilbuth and the German Jewish merchant Moses Hart, who had established the first Ashkenazic Jewish synagogue in London, Duke's Place Synagogue (later the Great Synagogue of London).
 She married a diamond merchant and military contractor, Elias Levy, in 1727, moving first into Bishopsgate street and then into a mansion on Wellclose Square.
-There they had two children, a son Benjamin, who died at the age of 22, and daughter Isabella, who would latter marry Lockhart Gordon, son of the Earl of Aboyne.
+There they had two children, a son Benjamin, who died at the age of 22, and daughter Isabella, who would later marry Lockhart Gordon, son of the Earl of Aboyne.